avadae/subcheck/README.md

 Run publish.ps1 in powershell to create a build

 # use
-drag a zip file containing your submission onto the generated subcheck.exe
+Drag a zip file containing your submission onto the generated subcheck.exe
-- a config.xml will be generated containing the default configuration, you might want to tweak this
+- A config.xml will be generated containing the default configuration, you might want to tweak this
-- your zip file will be unzipped in the same folder and the contents analyzed.
+- Your zip file will be unzipped in the same folder and the contents analyzed.

 Things that are checked (non exhaustive):
 - file is a zip file